- Vapor quality;

 Discreetness of design

 Discreetness and the Arizer Solo 2 are somewhat opposites.
 Different factors:

 - The long glass stem;

-It’s average in this department.
-It will smell especially in closed or small spaces.
+The Arizer Solo 2 emits an average smell.
+The smell it emits will be stronger in closed or small spaces.
 And outdoors, anyone standing next to you will probably smell what you’re doing.

-If for whatever reason you absolutely need to be as stealthy as possible, keep the temperature low.
-This definitely helps a bit with reducing the smell.
+If for whatever reason you absolutely need to be as stealthy as possible, keep the temperature low (below 356°F/180°C).
+This definitely helps with reducing the smell.

-The original Solo is known for its long battery life…
+The original Arizer Solo is known for its long battery life.

 What else can you expect with a 3400 mAh battery?